Guanfacine HCL is a non-stimulant medication used to treat ADHD symptoms in patients 6 to 17 years of age.

-Serious side effects include low blood pressure or heart rate, fainting, sleepiness, or withdrawal symptoms.
+Serious side effects of guanfacine also include low blood pressure or heart rate, fainting, sleepiness, or withdrawal symptoms.
 Taking guanfacine may impair your or your teenager’s ability to drive, operate machinery, or perform other potentially dangerous tasks.
 If side effects are bothersome or continue to persist, talk to your doctor.
-Most people taking this medication do not experience any of these side effects.

 Report to your doctor any heart-related problems or a family history of heart and blood pressure problems.
 Patients with structural cardiac abnormalities, renal failure, and serious heart problems could experience complications while taking guanfacine.
 Physicians should monitor vital signs closely during treatment.
 Call your doctor immediately if you or your child experience warning signs such as chest pain, shortness of breath, or fainting while taking guanfacine.